 Colossians 1:16 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: 17 And he is before all things, and by him all things consist.
 18 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
 19 For it pleased the Father that in him should all fulness dwell;

-There is a sort of dual implication here, on the one hand the Son is spoken of as being creature, and, in such a state, as having been creator of all other things.
-And verse 19 seems to be saying that he is under the authority of the Father, who, by implication, has caused all this fulness to dwell in him.
+There is a sort of dual implication here, on the one hand the Son is (seemingly) spoken of as being creature (again, the point of saying it like that was to reduce resistance from the people I had in mind when I wrote this originally) , and, in such a state, as having been creator of all other things.
+And verse 19 seems to be saying that he is under the authority of the Father, who, by implication, has caused all this fullness to dwell in him.

 Hebrews 1:1 God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, 2 Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; 3 Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high; 4 Being made so much better than the angels, as he hath by inheritance obtained a more excellent name than they.